 Payment of fees and expenses

 Reimbursement of travel, subsistence and entertaining expenses must be made under the terms of the Travel and Subsistence Policy.

 These will be made through the finance system following the submission of an approved claim by the individual unless they are subject to taxation when they will be paid through the HR and Payroll system.

 Claims will not be reimbursed if submitted more than six months after the date of travel.

 Where advances are made to members of staff for reasons of foreign travel, these advances should be accounted for within one week of the return to the University.
 Further advances will not be made to members of staff who have previous advance accounts outstanding.

 Responsibility for accounting for PAYE, NIC and any other taxes, and for making all statutory returns, rests with the Director of Finance.
-Where payments for services rendered are made to individuals not employed by the University, the Director of Finance is responsible for maintaining any records required by the HM Revenue and Customs for tax purposes.
+Where payments for services rendered are made to individuals not employed by the University, the Director of Finance is responsible for maintaining any records required by the HM Revenue and Customs (HMRC) for tax purposes.

 Sickness & Other Absences